sagemath/sage-archive-2023-02-01/README.md

 It is not supported to move the `SAGE_ROOT` or `SAGE_LOCAL` directory after starting the build.
-If you do move the directories, you will have to rebuilt Sage again from scratch.
+If you do move the directories, you will have to rebuild Sage again from scratch.

 If you copy the `sage` script or make a symbolic link to it, you should modify the script to reflect this (as instructed at the top of